Japan's PM may rethink tax hike; could shake markets, unsettle support

 They say raising the tax in incremental steps each year could be too easily derailed, since the politically sensitive hikes would have to be approved for five years in a row - with national elections scheduled in three years.

-Finance Minister Taro Aso has insisted on sticking to the tax-hike plan, saying it was an international promise, but he has suggested some fiscal spending could soften the blow.
+Finance Minister Taro Aso has strongly insisted on sticking with the tax-hike plan, saying it is an international promise.
+Still, Aso signalled last week he is willing to soften the economic blow by offering another dollop of fiscal stimulus.

-BOJ Governor Haruhiko Kuroda said he did not think the current plan "will do any great harm to the economy.

 The Japanese government-bond market, which lets Abe's government borrow 10-year money for less than 0.8 percent, would be hit hard if Abe changes the sales-tax plan, said Tadashi Matsukawa, head of Japan fixed income at PineBridge Investments.